Elton John’s Oscars Viewing Party Celebrates 25th Anniversary

 Elton John has been in a long-term relationship with Canadian advertising executive David Furnish, and the pair became legally married after gay marriage was legalized in England.

 Both Elton John and the late Wham! singer took it upon themselves to raise awareness and money for HIV.
-George Michael was known to perform in concerts like The Freddie Mercury Tribute Concert, aimed at making people aware about HIV and AIDS, as well as performing in similar concerts organized by Sir Elton John’s Aids Foundation, the singer’s non-profit organization that raises funds for HIV-patient care and education.
+George Michael was known to perform in concerts like The Freddie Mercury Tribute Concert, aimed at making people aware about HIV and AIDS as well as performing in similar concerts organized by Sir Elton John’s Aids Foundation, the singer’s non-profit organization that raises funds for HIV-patient care and education.

 Many years ago, Elton John collaborated with the late Wham!
 Singer to perform a live duet in the Live AID fundraising concert to help the famine-struck people of Ethiopia.
 The two artists performed “Don’t Let the Sun Go Down Me,” a 1974 song written by Elton John himself.